MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-II-National-Institute-Standards-Technology-Department-Commerce/subchapter-J-Accreditation-Assessment-Programs/part-287-Guidance-Federal-Conformity-Assessment/section-287.5.md

-##### § 287.5 Responsibilities of an Agency Standards Executive. #####
+##### § 287.5 Responsibilities of Agency Standards Executives. #####

+Each Agency Standards Executive should:

-In addition to carrying out the duties described in OMB Circular A-119 related to standards activities, an Agency Standards Executive should:
+(a) Carry out the duties in OMB Circular A-119 related to conformity assessment activities.

-(a) Promote the following goals:

-(1) Effective use of agency conformity assessment related resources and participation in conformity assessment related activities of agency interest.
+(b) Encourage effective use of agency conformity assessment related resources.

-(2) Development and dissemination of agency technical and policy positions.
+(c) Provide ongoing assistance and policy guidance to the agency on significant issues in conformity assessment.

+(d) Contribute to the development and dissemination of:

+(1) Internal agency policies related to conformity assessment issues; and

-(3) Development of agency positions on conformity assessment related issues that are in the public interest.
+(2) Agency positions on conformity assessment related issues that are in the public interest.

+(e) Work with other parts of the agency to develop and implement improvements in agency conformity assessment activities.

+(f) Participate in the Interagency Committee on Standards Policy (ICSP) as the agency representative and member.

+(g) Promote agency participation in ICSP working groups related to conformity assessment issues, as needed.

-(b) Ensure that agency participation in conformity assessment related activities is consistent with agency missions, authorities, priorities, and budget.
+(h) Encourage agency participation in efforts related to the development of voluntary consensus standards, recommendations, and guidelines related to conformity assessment consistent with agency missions, authorities, priorities, and resources.

-(c) Cooperate with NIST in carrying out agency responsibilities under the guidance in this part.

-(d) Consult with NIST, as necessary, in the development and issuance of internal agency procedures and guidance implementing the policies in this part.

-(e) Establish an ongoing process for reviewing his/her agency's existing conformity assessment activities and identifying areas where efficiencies can be achieved through coordination with other agency and private sector conformity assessment activities.
+(i) Establish an ongoing process for reviewing the agency's conformity assessment programs and identify areas where efficiencies can be achieved through coordination within the agency and among other agencies and private sector conformity assessment activities.

-(f) Work with other parts of his/her agency to develop and implement improvements in agency conformity assessment related activities.

-(g) Report to NIST, on a voluntary basis, on agency conformity assessment activities for inclusion in the annual report to the Office of Management and Budget (OMB) on the agency's implementation of OMB Circular A-119.